 The documents uncovered details of so-called Advance Tax Agreements — pre-negotiated deals that set out how companies will be taxed, the same practice that the EU is investigating in the Amazon and Fiat cases.

 The EU has no power over member states’ tax affairs as such, but it can probe whether they amount to illegal state aid by giving a company an unfair advantage over its competitors.

 If so, then a country is in breach of the 28-nation bloc’s single market rules.

-Luxembourg’s finance minister, Pierre Gramegna, in Brussels for a meeting of eurozone ministers, said that while the practice was “totally legal” it may no longer be ethically compatible with today’s norms.
+Luxembourg’s finance minister, Pierre Gramegna, in Brussels for a meeting of eurozone ministers Thursday, said that while the practice was “totally legal” it may no longer be ethically compatible with today’s norms.

 Similar cases have been opened against Ireland for deals with tech giant Apple and the Netherlands with coffee chain Starbucks.

 Ronen Palan, Professor of International Politics at City University London, said the ICIJ investigation was a “game changer” that would “prove as damaging to Luxembourg as previous revelations were to Switzerland and Liechtenstein.

 “Other companies that benefited from the schemes included Burberry, Procter & Gamble, Heinz, JP Morgan and FedEx — many of which use Luxembourg as one of several tax havens to optimise earnings.

 “The fight against tax avoidance must be global,” said French Finance Minister Michel Sapin.